ionicsolutions/aws-lambda-wasmtime/experiments/bash/README.md

 and invokes the function through the `wasmtime` CLI.
 The Wasm function receives the input event as a command-line argument and writes its response to the standard output.

+This is probably the easiest way to run WebAssembly on AWS Lambda.
+However, the function code has to take care of parsing the JSON input, and it does not receive the context or tracing headers.
+We also compile the WebAssembly module to native code on each invocation, which is not efficient.

 ## Setting up